Updated July 10, 2020

 Horses can live quite long lives by mammalian standards, with many domestically-kept horses living between 25 and 35 years of age or more!
 Due to the size of their bodies, and possible lingering health challenges in horses rescued from abusive situations, there are a number of areas where a sanctuary may have to make changes to help their older horse friends thrive at their forever home.
 It’s difficult to define when a horse should be considered a senior, as they tend to age at very individual rates.
 Generally, if they don’t seem to be thriving on the diet that they used to be fine eating, consider their age as a possible factor.

-As a horse ages, they may face more health challenges, so it’s especially important to be vigilant in monitoring their health through regular health and dental checkups, fecal examinations, and weigh-ins to effectively treat issues early on.
+As horses age, they may face more health challenges, so it’s especially important to be vigilant in monitoring their health through regular health and dental checkups, fecal examinations, and weigh-ins to effectively treat issues early on.
 Infections, parasites, and common ailments can be much harder to treat in senior horses, so it’s critical to be as proactive as you can be with their health!

 Special Food Recommendations For Older Horses